UPCOMING EXHIBITS

 about the artist

-Ken Woroner is a veteran on-set stills photographer with decades of experience working on Canadian, American, and international film and television projects.
+Ken Woroner is an on-set stills photographer with decades of experience working on Canadian, American, and international film and television projects.
 His work regularly appears across major media platforms.
+Born and raised in Montreal, Ken worked in Toronto while traveling for projects across North America, Europe, and Africa.
+Recently, he has made Unama’ki (Cape Breton) his permanent home.
+Ken holds an MFA in Documentary Media from Toronto Metropolitan University.